mkcjeb/mkcjbantugon.github.io/_posts/2020-05-29-IBM-Attrition.md

 toc: "true"
 ---

-<i> Note: This project was a collaboration with Ana Oliveira, Ivan Manurung and
+<i> Note: This project was a collaboration with [Ana Oliveira](https://www.linkedin.com/in/ana-gillingham-78a027175/) , [Ivan Manurung](https://www.linkedin.com/in/ivanmanurung/) and
-Nandish Hebbal in the context of a Data Mining class with Professor Thomas Kurnicki at Hult International Business School. </i>
+[Nandish Hebbal](https://www.linkedin.com/in/nandish-hebbal-b12b1417b/) in the context of a Data Mining class with Professor Thomas Kurnicki at Hult International Business School. </i>

 All the queries and analysis below were executed on [Dataiku DSS](https://www.dataiku.com/).